 Denomination: The Episcopal Church

-Mission Statement: St. Francis Episcopal Church invites all to celebrate a joyful relationship with God, spreads the Gospel, and serves those in our community.
+Mission Statement: St. Francis Episcopal Church invites all to celebrate a joyful relationship with God, spread the Gospel, and serve those in our community.

 William Thornby - Sr. Warden